 Eden Rising is an action, crafting and tower defense game developed by Nvizzio Creations and Meridian 4.
 It is available on Steam for $24.99 but also features a free to play version.
 This Review was conducted by Joseph Pugh.

 Eden Rising is a neat hybrid of genres.
 It features online co-op, in addition to single player, and this is where the game shines the brightest.
 However, this is one of few times I’m going to come out of the gate telling you not to take my word for it.
 Eden Rising features a free to play version and in it, you can play through and explore three of the areas of the game.
-But if you play on a server whose host owns the full version, you can access those features.
+If you play on a server whose host owns the full version, you can access those features.
 You should really go check it out for yourself!
 This review will be a little shorter than normal for that reason.

 Anyway, Eden Rising is a third-person action game.
 You can perform melee combo attacks and special attacks with a variety of weapons and you have a teleporting dodge to get out of danger.
 You will be exploring various large areas to gather materials and unlock new technology to craft new weapons and armor to help you defend the crucibles.

 Crucible sieges are the core of the game.
 You can craft and build turrets and activate a siege when you are ready.
 Once it starts you need to defend the crucibles (big techno pillars) from waves of monsters.
-The better you do, the higher your score, the more nanochips, and links you obtain.
+The better you perform, the higher your score, the more nanochips, and links you obtain.
 Links are the key to actually progressing through the game while nanochips can be spent on unlocking new technology, turrets, and other boons.

 Exploration is important because you not only need to gather materials from the wild and from various monsters, but you need to find outposts and protect them from sieges.
 Doing so grants you extra links but more importantly new craftable weapons and armor.
 You also need to track down modules used to upgrade the crucible.
 You can upgrade its power allowing for more turret placement, or make little material farms or factories that produce stuff for you over time.